Featured Articles ➔

 - Sunburn: One of the most common causes of skin peeling is sunburn.
 We’ve all probably experienced this after a long day at the pool or beach.
 After experiencing sun damage, your skin will attempt to repair its top layer of dead skin cells by shedding itself.
 Even though you should always wear sunscreen to prevent sunburn in the first place, you can help relieve the pain and peeling after the fact by taking cold showers, and applying soothing aloe vera gel.
 However, if you experience fever, chills, nausea, dizziness, headache, or dehydration, then you need to seek medical attention as your overexposure to UV rays may have caused sun poisoning.

 - Allergic reaction: Peeling skin can also be the result of an allergic reaction to ingredients in products you use on your face, like makeup, face washes, serums, or moisturizers.
 If you have recently started using a new product on your face and are experiencing peeling, stop using that new product to see if your skin improves.
 If it does, then it’s likely causing you to have an allergic reaction and you should stop using it.
+Products that contain alcohol can also be very drying and cause peeling skin.

-- Skin conditions: If your skin peeling isn’t necessarily confined to your face, then it might be due to a skin condition like eczema, psoriasis, rosacea, or seborrheic dermatitis.
+- Skin conditions: If your skin peeling isn’t necessarily confined to your face, then it might be due to a skin condition like eczema, psoriasis, rosacea, contact dermatitis, or seborrheic dermatitis.
 These conditions often cause dry, itchy, red, and peeling skin in different areas of the body.
 If your skin isn’t improving and you have any of these other symptoms, you should visit a doctor or a dermatologist to see if you have a skin condition that requires special treatment.

 - Medications: Skin peeling can be a side effect of taking medications like blood pressure medications, penicillin, seizure medications, or topical medications.
 If you believe you are experiencing peeling skin as a side effect of a new medication, talk to your doctor about your concerns to see if you can try out a different treatment in order to relieve the peeling.